gaurav-x5/DesignPattern/Factory/README.md

 **Cons**

-* reation of all the concrete product instances are tightly coupled with the factory class that involves code modification when a new concrete product is introduced.
+* creation of all the concrete product instances are tightly coupled with the factory class that involves code modification when a new concrete product is introduced.

 ## Difference between Factory Pattern and Factory Method Pattern